 Another popular all-in-one customer service platform, Desk.com enables teams to take full control of their support services within Slack.
 With Desk.com’s Slack integrations, users can create action triggers — when a requirement is met, the integration will complete an action that the user chooses.

 Users can also create Business Rules to automate actions, like posting Desk info into a Slack channel.
 If your team is looking for a complete support solution that integrates with Slack, and provides complete control over the platform, then Desk.com is a strong option.

-Freshdesk is a multi-channel customer support solution from Freshworks Inc. The platform enables teams to deliver support on the phone, through mail, on their website with live chat, and even provide user forums and self-help sections.
+Freshdesk is a multi-channel customer support solution from Freshworks Inc. The platform enables teams to deliver support on the phone, through mail, on live website chat, and even provide user forums and self-help sections.

 With their Slack integration, users can create different automations to post messages about tickets into a Slack channel, or even a private channel to keep only a select group informed.
 Users can also send direct messages to support agents about tickets that have been assigned or updated, and of course create tickets with a simple chat command.